• Email

 This shows sewing the first 12 inches of the bias tape.
 You can see the short side of the tape is on top.

-Sew close to the edge of the bias tape to secure the pennant banner.
+Sew close to the edge of the bias tape to secure the bunting

 Sew close to the edge of the bias tape.